 What a great way to save time and money--for court and the client!

-Matterhorn is secure, private online dispute resolution for courts and government agencies.
-Our customers include district, municipal, traffic, family, circuit, criminal courts and more.
+Matterhorn is the online dispute resolution platform for courts and government agencies.
+Our customers include courts and municipalities.
+Our customer courts span district, traffic, family, and circuit courts.
+Matterhorn serves small to large districts, urban to rural communities, and decentralized to unified systems.

 Matterhorn can match or streamline on your existing process and connects in a lightweight way with your other systems.